Jamie Thompson, WalletHub Analyst

 @ExTaxMan

-Additionally, it’s best to redeem your reward points for travel rather than cash back and gift cards.
-Points are worth 50% more toward travel through Ultimate Rewards than they are toward other redemption options.
+Additionally, your bonus points are worth $1,250 when redeemed for cash, gift cards, and travel when redeemed for cash, gift cards, and travel.
 These and several other perks listed below will enable you to get the most out of your Chase Sapphire Reserve card.
 Just make sure not to spend beyond your means in an attempt to get as much as possible out of the card.
 Carrying a balance from month to month is one of the easiest ways to limit the Sapphire Reserve card’s value, as it has a pretty high interest rate.

 How to Get the Most Out of Chase Sapphire Reserve: